East Algarve Escapes: Best Towns, Beaches & Culinary Delights

 - 6 min read

 East Algarve is a relaxed and naturally beautiful area that provides a true and unique experience.
-While the western part of the Algarves can be more tourist-developed, this region is much more laid-back, beautiful, and historical.
+While the western part of the Algarve can be more tourist-developed, this region is much more laid-back, beautiful, and historically rich.

 It offers a more laid-back way of discovering the county’s charms, with untouched coastlines, picturesque villages, scrumptious seafood, and nature parks.